Facebook recently made some changes and removed the ability to schedule posts directly on Facebook pages.

 Click the “Publish” button in the Canva editor, and your image will be uploaded to OneUp directly.
 No need to download images from Canva, then upload to OneUp 🙂

-Repeating post – OneUp gives you the option to automatically repeat your posts at whatever interval you choose, such as every 3 weeks.
+Repeating post – OneUp gives you the option to automatically repeat your posts at whatever interval you choose, such as every 3 weeks, or even “the first Monday of each month”.
 Then post it now, schedule it for the future, or save the post in your Drafts folder.

 Posting to Google My Business – OneUp is one of the few social media scheduling tools that supports Google My Business post scheduling.
 OneUp supports Call-To-Action buttons, and different post types such as Event posts.